 A thriving CBD business needs a leader who will do whatever it takes and personally step in no matter what the team needs.

 There was one time that in order to satisfy a huge order of clones to California, the only way to get them there was for me to get in a box truck and drive them across the country.
 So that is exactly what I did, a four-day drive by myself.
 I will never forget what that single act did when my employees saw that I would do anything to make sure we succeeded.
 To build your team’s confidence and have them want to follow where you are leading, you have to be in it with them.

 You are a person of great influence.
 If you could inspire a movement that would bring the most amount of good to the most amount of people, what would that be?
 You never know what your idea can trigger. 🙂

 A business movement I’d like to see is to evolve to look at business as a way of creating partnerships and friendships rather than looking at taking advantage of deals.
-Often business relationships become extremely one-sided and not long term.
+Often business relationships become extremely one-sided and not long-term.
 If more leaders thought along the lines of a partnership development model, it would change the way we do business as a country.
-So many times I see people focused on a single deal, rather than approaching things from partnership perspective that could last for decades.
+So many times I see people focused on a single deal, rather than approaching things from a partnership perspective that could last for decades.

 What is the best way our readers can follow you on social media?

 Of course, follow our business @HempDepotColorado or follow me personally @Hemp.King

 This was very inspiring.
 Thank you so much for joining us!